rjferrier/opiter/README.md

 ```

 ...or they may be defined by lambdas or free functions.
 The options
-tree structure has an update method for broadcasting new entries to
+tree structure has an update method for broadcasting new items to
 all of its nodes.

 ```python